oat-sa/lib-health-check/README.md

 }
 ```

-And then add the created checker to the [HealthChecker](src/HealthChecker.php), and perform checks as follow:
+And then register the checkers into the [HealthChecker](src/HealthChecker.php), and perform checks as follow:

 ```php
 <?php declare(strict_types=1);